14 Fun Facts About Trabant Cars, Icons of the Cold War

 10. Filling Gas in a Trabant Takes a Special Talent

-When it’s time to refuel a car, the biggest challenge most drivers face is determining which side of the car the fuel hatch is on.
+When it’s time to refuel a car, most drivers’ biggest challenge is determining which side of the vehicle the fuel hatch is on.
 But gassing up a Trabant car is much more complicated.
-First, there’s no fuel hatch, which means that drivers have to lift the hood and pump gas directly into the tank.
-Thankfully, since there’s no fuel pump, the gas tank is accessibly located on top of the engine.
+First, there’s no fuel hatch, meaning drivers must lift the hood and pump gas directly into the tank.
+Thankfully, there’s no fuel pump, so the gas tank is on top of the engine.

-However, since Trabant cars are powered by a two-stroke, two-cylinder engine, drivers must mix a special oil with the gas and shake (not stir) the two liquids, ensuring they are as smooth as James Bond’s martini.
+However, since a two-stroke, two-cylinder engine powers Trabant cars, drivers must mix a special oil with the gas and shake (not stir) the two liquids, ensuring they are as smooth as James Bond’s martini.

 11. Trabants Have No Fuel Gauge

-Once you’ve mastered the fine art of filling gas in a Trabi, you have the added challenge of keeping tabs on how much fuel is left in the tank.
+After mastering the fine art of filling a Trabi’s gas tank, you face the added challenge of monitoring the fuel level.
 Why?
-Because unlike most vehicles, Trabants have no fuel gauge inside the car.
-So the only way to tell how much juice is left in the gas tank is by manually checking the fluid level with a dipstick – similar to how folks check oil levels in cars today.
+Because, unlike most vehicles, Trabants have no fuel gauge inside the car.
+So, the only way to determine how much juice is left in the gas tank is by manually checking the fluid level with a dipstick – similar to how folks check oil levels in cars today.

 12. Trabants Were No-Frill Vehicles